Dreamland (Coney Island, 1904): Southern section

+The southern section of the park was not redeveloped for several decades after the 1911 fire.
 The remaining buildings on the southern part of the Dreamland site were razed by 1915.
 The site was supposed to be part of the unbuilt Seaside Park.
 The New York City government had planned to rebuild Dreamland's pier and fill it with rock; the pier was supposed to be completed in mid-1914, but two years later it still had not been rebuilt.
 R. H. Pfoor proposed constructing a bathhouse on Dreamland's site in 1919, but city officials rejected the proposal.
 The city government converted its portion of the site into a 1000 by 60 ft parking lot in 1921.
 The city had expanded the parking lot to 2,000 spaces by 1922, and it also operated a seasonal skating rink on Dreamland's site.
 Morris Auditore and Harry Shea leased the site from the city in 1926; the Supreme Court initially issued an injunction blocking the lease, but the Appellate Division reversed the injunction.
 The next year, the New York City Board of Aldermen blocked a proposal for the city to either sell the land or convert it into some "public use".